abhilashkrishnan/berlin-framework/README.md

 ##Latest News

-> Version 1.0 release is around the corner

 > Working on improved and faster performance upgrade on Dependency Injection and Inversion of Control (IoC)

 #Why another framework?

 Berlin Framework aims to be a `superheroic and innovative polygot web framework` with support for `Java, Scala, JavaScript, PHP, Python, Ruby and Groovy`.
 What it means is that you will be able to write complete web applications in any or all of those programming languages using Berlin Framework.
+We are also exploring the possibility of supporting `Go Programming Language` in Berlin Framework.

 Berlin Framework will provide you `hassle-free` interoperability between code written in multiple programming languages.
 For example you will be able to write a web module in PHP or Python or Ruby and a database module in Java or Scala.
 You will be seamlessly able to call data access operations of the Java or Scala database module from the web module written in PHP or Python or Ruby.